SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - In 1951 the two most subversive things that could happen to an ex-surrealist were: firstly, to become a mystic and secondly, to know how to draw.
 These two models of rigour happened to me at the same time.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: his lecture ‘Picasso et moi’ (MPC 65); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
-136 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* his artist quote on the important year 1951 for himself as an’ex-surrealist’ artist, from: his lecture ‘Picasso et moi’ (MPC 65); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
+136

 - Let us watch this de Kooning (Willem de Kooning, a leading Abstract Expressionist painter who just made his controversial ’Women’- paintings, ed.), with his prematurely white hair making his great sleepwalker’s movements, as though he was waiting in a dream to open bays of Biscay, to explode islands like pieces of orange or Parma violets, to tear continents from a cerulean blue split by oceans of Naples yellow… …if by good or by ill fortune, in the middle of this Dionysian demiurge the image of ‘’The Eternal Feminine’ should appear… …the least that might have happened to her would be that she should emerge (from all this chaos) wearing nothing but a little make-up.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: (MPC 75); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
-135 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* Salvador Dali, with his critical art comment on the American abstract-expressionist painter Willem de Kooning: (MPC 75); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
+135

 - And man’s highest mission on earth is to spiritualize everything, it is his excrement in particular that needs it most.
 As a result, I increasingly dislike all scatological jokes and all forms of frivolity on this subject.
 Indeed, I am dumbfounded at how little philosophical and metaphysical importance the human mind has attached to the vital subject of excrement.(1952)